PHOENIX — So, you had a bit too much to drink last night. Don’t worry, you’re not alone.

 “You’re wanting to have your guts have some food in them because you’re going to be a little nauseated,” Simpson said.
 “That will help, it will decrease your stomach acids and make it feel better.”

 After that you can probably take an over the counter pain reliever if needed.

-WARNING: it can be dangerous to take a pain reliever if you haven’t rehydrated.
-If you’re urine is still dark yellow, refrain until it becomes lighter.
+Warning: it can be dangerous to take a pain reliever if you haven’t rehydrated.
+If your urine is still dark yellow, refrain until it becomes lighter.

-Above all other tips, Simpson most advises to not drink anymore alcohol the next morning because it won’t help.
+Above all other tips, Simpson advised to not drink anymore alcohol the next morning — because it won’t help.

 “Hair of the dog doesn’t help anybody, not even the dog,” he said.
 “It will make you feel worse and prolong the hangover.”